Friends Tell Kirsten Gillibrand She Needs To Drop Out Of Race: ‘She’s Not Going To Make It’

 Gillibrand is polling so low that she hasn’t yet qualified for the next round of Democratic debates set to be held in September in Houston, Texas.
 Gillibrand would need to meet both the donor requirement and average polling numbers across select national polls to qualify for the debates, both of which she has failed to meet.
 The requirements are set by the Democratic National Committee.

-Many have weighed in on Gillibrand’s dreadfully low chances of surging forward, including friends, donors and even some of her staffers, according to the New York Post.
+Many have weighed in on Gillibrand’s dreadfully low chances of surging forward, including friends, donors, and even some of her staffers, according to the New York Post.

 “It would be best if she decided that this was not her time,” one of her longtime fundraisers said.
 The fundraiser also explained that Gillibrand’s supporters are more than content — and even happy — about her continuing to serve New York in her Senate seat.